Loading...

 | Judicial Review | Full court process | Limited | Limited | Limited |

-Both states have 30-day notice requirements and hearing rights, but differ on foreclosure:
+Both states require notice and a chance to be heard before fines, but they differ on foreclosure:

 For Washington HOA law details, see our comprehensive guide.

-California has a fine cap ($100-$200/month); Oregon does not, but procedural protections are similar:
+California caps fines (generally $100 per violation); Oregon does not, but its procedural protections are meaningful:

 For California HOA law details, see our comprehensive guide.